kitnil/awesome/README.md

 - [Real-Time-Person-Removal](https://github.com/jasonmayes/Real-Time-Person-Removal) - Removing people from complex backgrounds in real time using TensorFlow.js in the web browser
 - [notifier-for-github](https://github.com/sindresorhus/notifier-for-github) - Browser extension - Get notified about new GitHub notifications
 - [Sabaki](https://github.com/SabakiHQ/Sabaki) - An elegant Go board and SGF editor for a more civilized age.
-- [brave-browser](https://github.com/brave/brave-browser) - Next generation Brave browser for macOS, Windows, Linux, and eventually Android
+- [brave-browser](https://github.com/brave/brave-browser) - Next generation Brave browser for macOS, Windows, Linux, and (coming soon) Android
 - [phaser-examples](https://github.com/photonstorm/phaser-examples) - Contains hundreds of source code examples and related media for the Phaser HTML5 Game Framework.
 - [phaser](https://github.com/photonstorm/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.
 - [marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.